conda-forge/conda-forge.github.io/src/orga/governance.rst

   the conda-forge organization itself.
 * **emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
+Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
-They can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll needs to pass.
+  Emeritus core members can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll needs to pass.
+The `core.csv` list should be update when change in the status of a member occurs.

 Sub-Teams
 ---------